steve-mcintyre/shim-review/README.md

 ### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 Skip this, if you're not using GRUB2.
 *******************************************************************************
-We have our own downstream implementation in bullseye.
+We have our own downstream implementation in buster.

 *******************************************************************************
 ### Do you have fixes for all the following GRUB2 CVEs applied?